Francis Spencer, 1st Baron Churchill: Personal life

 He died in 1845 and was succeeded by his eldest son, Francis.

+His fourth son, Hon.
+Rev. William Henry Spencer, married Elizabeth Rose Thornhill in January 1838.
+Their daughter, Isabella Elizabeth Spencer (later Griffin), married Barrister-at-law Marten Harcourt Griffin Esq (Grandson of Captain William Sandey, Royal Navy (Trafalgar)).

+Arms

 Honours

 Mount Churchill in British Columbia, Canada, was named in his honor in 1860 by Sir George Henry Richards.